nestjs/docs.nestjs.com/content/microservices/rabbitmq.md

 ### RabbitMQ

-The [RabbitMQ](https://www.rabbitmq.com/) is the most widely deployed open source message broker.
+[RabbitMQ](https://www.rabbitmq.com/) is an open-source and lightweight message broker which supports multiple messaging protocols.
+It can be deployed in distributed and federated configurations to meet high-scale, high-availability requirements.
+In addition, it's the most widely deployed message broker, used worldwide at small startups and large enterprises.

 #### Installation

-Before we start, we have to install required packages:
+To start building RabbitMQ-based microservices, first install the required packages:

 ```bash
 $ npm i --save amqplib amqp-connection-manager